Nociception/push_swap/README.md

 ---

 # Introduction
-With these specific rules (which I had never seen elsewhere), this project gave me something to think during all the days I worked on it ^^ I remember, it was something like an obsession.
+With these specific rules (which I had never seen elsewhere), this project gave me something to think about during all the days I worked on it ^^ I remember, it was something like an obsession.
 Never enough optimization!
 In fact, when I read it now, I have new ideas, but it is not the time anymore to improve this project's algorithm.

 Apart from that, it was also the opportunity to better master linked list (discovered in the first 42's common core project libft, which is by the way included in my push_swap): double linked list!
 After this project, this concept was my first choice to solve many C challenges.
+Parsing was also my best one so far.

 Note: project's files and directories tree structure have been reorganized.
 It is of course not the same as in the official 42's repo ; algorithm did not change (so far).